chrispypatt/Conditional-Permutations-Generator/README.md

 	cd <directory location>
 	make
-	./bool2cp <b>	: b is the boolean function to parse*
+	./bool2cp

-*In  order to parse the boolean function, it must be converted to input format specified below where each operator is a 2 input gate of variables x and y:
+The program will then prompt for a boolean function input.
+In  order to parse the boolean function, it must be converted to input format specified below where each operator is a 2 input gate of variables x and y:
 * AND(x,y)
 * NAND(x,y)
 * OR(x,y)